Rolex VS Zenith

 Today we will compare two very popular luxury watch brands, Rolex and Zenith to determine which is the best brand for you.

 I'm often asked "What's better, a Rolex or a Zenith watch?" and this is the exact kind of question that you should ask before making a high consideration purchase such as a luxury watch.
 Furthermore, this question can hold multiple different contexts such as: "Which brand is more popular", "Which brand makes more complicated watches", "Which brand makes higher quality watches?" or even "Which has better resale value?" etc. The real question is "Better in terms of what?"
 All these will be answered in our in-depth comparison of Zenith and Rolex.
+Use the links below to navigate sections of this article.
 Let's begin, shall we?

 Historically speaking, Zenith is an older brand than Rolex and has been manufacturing watches for nearly 35 years longer than Rolex.
 However, Rolex has been making great use of their time building up their brand to the point that they now manufacture approximately 2,000 Rolex watches per day.

-Source: Interbrand, a brand valuation agency which benchmarked the top 50 most popular Swiss brands...many of which are Swiss watchmakers.
+Source: Interbrand, a brand valuation agency that benchmarked the top 50 most popular Swiss brands...many of which are Swiss watchmakers.

 Zenith VS Rolex: Which brand Holds Value Best?
 Rarely does someone ever think of selling a watch before they buy it but it is wise to think about this when considering a high-ticket item.
 The resale value is important because in the event that you ever needed to sell the watch you want to make sure that you get back as much as possible when doing so.